Who We Are

 In the late 1930s, Harry Weinberg pledged his then-modest assets to enable many German Jews to reach safe haven in America.
 As Harry’s means increased over many years, so did his support of the Jewish community.
 This commitment remains at the core of the Weinberg Foundation’s identity.

 The Weinberg Foundation supports organizations that serve people experiencing poverty within the Jewish community, both in the United States and Israel.
-Grants to support the Jewish community align with the Foundation’s funding priorities within the areas of Housing, Health, Jobs, Education, and Community Services.
+Grants to support the Jewish community align with the Foundation’s funding priorities within the areas of Housing, Health, Jobs, Education, and Aging.

-In North America, over nearly three decades, the Foundation has provided approximately $30 million to organizations serving Holocaust survivors, and in Baltimore the Foundation is the largest contributor to The Associated: Jewish Federation of Baltimore (The Associated), providing one of the single largest annual campaign gifts to any Jewish Federation.
+In North America, over nearly three decades, the Foundation has provided approximately $30 million to organizations serving Holocaust survivors, and in Baltimore the Foundation is the largest contributor to The Associated: Jewish Federation of Baltimore, providing one of the single largest annual campaign gifts to any Jewish federation.

-The Foundation is also engaged in a range of proactive strategic initiatives focused on addressing Jewish poverty on a national scale, especially through its leading role in founding the National Affinity Group on Jewish Poverty.
-In addition, the Foundation supports various initiatives which strengthen the Jewish nonprofit sector at-large, including those working to develop the next generation of leaders and promote diversity, equity, and inclusion within the Jewish community.
+The Foundation also engages in a range of strategic initiatives focused on addressing Jewish poverty on a national scale, especially through its leading role in founding Together Ending Need.
+In addition, the Foundation supports various initiatives that strengthen the Jewish nonprofit sector, including those working to develop the next generation of leaders and promote diversity, equity, and inclusion within the Jewish community.

 Key Initiatives